 How to register for GST in Canada

 Canadian online businesses should register for GST/HST as well as the provincial sales tax wherever they have customers.
-For more in-depth information, check out our Business Guide to Canadian GST/HST.
+For more in-depth information, check out our Tax Guide to Canadian GST/HST.

 Foreign businesses should also register for QST or PST as a “non-resident” supplier, but it’s only required if your sales surpass the threshold.
 You don’t need to hire a local tax representative to do it for you; there are simple online registration options.